 If the image is geotagged you can show its location on a map using Show location on satellite map (from the Image main menu or the right-click pop-up menu).
 From the Image menu you can also show the location on a regular map, show it using an application such as MapGazer or Google Earth, or save it.
 For details, see the Show location page.

 To set or edit image geography (location, elevation, bearing, and tilt), select the Image → Image geography menu item (or press the ‘g’ key); see the Image Geography page for details.
 Setting North is especially useful for spherical images.
-If bearing or tilt are known, compass points and tilt angles can be overlaid on the image (see Overlays).
+If bearing or tilt are known, compass points and/or tilt angles can be overlaid on the image (see Overlays).

 To make your own panorama image, see the Making panoramic images page for a couple of suggestions; there are also many other options.